kaylahendrickson/garden/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I'm a Global Public Health Data Scientist that likes to work on complex problems in healthcare access and health equity.
+description: Titles are hard: I'm a writer, a data scientist, a designer, maybe forever an engineer (you can't the attitude).
+I currently work in pharmacoepidemiology using casual inference methods.
+I love what I do, so 'statistician' may be in my future too.
+Oh my.

 This website is currently serving as an extended resume and an experiment in digital gardening.
 Everything here is a work in progress, including the author.
 image_left: false
 images:
 - img/avatar.jpeg